kzdev-net/kzdev.perfutils/Source/Docs/index.md

 The [`KZDev.PerfUtils`](https://www.nuget.org/packages/KZDev.PerfUtils) package contains the following performance utility classes:

-- [`MemoryStreamSlim`](./articles/memorystreamslim.md): A high-performance, memory-efficient, and easy-to-use replacement for the `MemoryStream` class, offering significant performance benefits for large or frequently used streams.
+- [`MemoryStreamSlim`](./articles/memorystreamslim.md): A high-performance, memory-efficient, and easy-to-use drop-in replacement for the `MemoryStream` class, offering significant performance benefits for large or frequently used streams.
   - Compression helper classes that provide easy compression operations using `MemoryStreamSlim`:
     - [`MemoryStreamBrotli`](xref:KZDev.PerfUtils.MemoryStreamBrotli): Compresses source data using the Brotli algorithm into a **MemoryStreamSlim** instance.
     - [`MemoryStreamDeflate`](xref:KZDev.PerfUtils.MemoryStreamDeflate): Compresses source data using the Deflate algorithm into a **MemoryStreamSlim** instance.